vikrampawar/book-highlights/pages/java-7-concurrency-cookbook.md

 Vikram: [If an object has two synchronized methods, and one thread is accessing one of those synchronized methods, another thread cannot access the other synchronized method.
 It's as if all synchronized methods within a object form a critical section that only one thread can access at time.
 However, static synchronized method can still be accessed by other threads. ]

+## 2. Basic Thread Synchronization

+The solution for these problems comes with the concept of critical section .
+A critical section is a block of code that accesses a shared resource and can't be executed by more than one thread at the same time. ([link](https://learning.oreilly.com/library/view/-/9781849687881/ch02.html#5c269daf-b85b-47a0-827f-658bb21b5499))

 ## Synchronizing a block of code with a Lock